Why we pick up fallen stones in the cemetery

 Photo by Ian Chen, June 2024

 Earlier this summer, I was taking a tour of Green-wood Cemetery in Brooklyn.
-Green-wood has long been one of my favorite places in New York — an oasis of contradictions.
-It’s so full of life and a place of honoring death; it’s in the middle of dense urbanized Brooklyn, yet home to thousands of trees and countless flora & fauna you rarely see elsewhere in the city.
+Green-wood is one of my favorite places in New York.
+It’s an oasis of contradictions: so full of life and a place of honoring death; in the middle of dense urbanized Brooklyn, yet home to thousands of trees, meandering hilltops, and flora and fauna you rarely see elsewhere in the city.

-While on this tour, our trusty guide Gabrielle noticed a crooked headstone she hadn’t seen before.
-Sliding off its base, the stone itself was worn down, barely a trace of any engraving.
-It was unclear on the surface who it may have belonged to.
-She could tell the damage must’ve occurred recently — even heavy stones can lose their footing.
+While on this tour, Gabrielle — our trusty guide, and the Public Programs Manager for the cemetery — noticed a crooked headstone in disrepair.
+Sliding off its base, the stone was worn down.
+Barely a trace remained of its original engraving, making it unclear who it may have belonged to.
+She could tell the damage was recent — even heavy stones can lose their footing.

 Gabrielle made a report to her colleagues so that someone would come and repair it.
 But being so old, with no legible engraving, and likely no particular grievers mourning over it, it was easy to think, “Who is the headstone repair for?”